 There are two main categories of broadheads.
 The fixed blades and the mechanical broadheads.
 All coming with their pros and cons.
 One thing is essential concerning your broadhead and it is how sharp they are, take good care of your broadheads could be day and night when hunting.

 I personally prefer cut on contact fixed blades broadheads for many reasons.
 One of them it's their bone-crushing abilities.
 Being fixed makes them stronger, more durable and more stable.
-However, mechanical broadheads offer much larger wound channel.
-Like I said, they both offer their pros and cons.
+However, mechanical broadheads offer a much larger wound channel.
+As I said, they both offer their pros and cons.

 Bare hands are doable but not recommended.
 The more you are shooting the more it will be hard on your fingertips skin.
 Bow releases are meant for protecting your fingers and enhance your precision when properly used.
 Many types of releases are on the market and they have their own purposes.
 Most of them are made to simplify and increase your archery form.